 Andrew Broadfoot took silk in 2016 and appears in, and advises on, trials and appeals in tax, commercial, tort and administrative law.
 Principally his

 clients are involved in the mining, petroleum and financial sectors.
-Accepts direct briefs from corporate clients, who should not hesitate to contact
+Accepts direct briefs from corporate clients.

 He has also represented Commonwealth and State government authorities in a variety of matters ranging from taxation appeals, matters concerning statutory interpretation, "serious injuries" as defined in applicable legislation, judicial review, and securities regulation, to the "Abalone class action" which concerned liability in negligence for pure economic loss arising from a herpes like virus that killed a large proportion of Victoria's wild abalone stocks.
 This was one of the largest class actions to run to judgment in Australia and successfully be defended.
 Also has experience in energy regulation including electricity distribution.